Jbleezy/BO1-Reimagined/README.md

 * Sidequest melee stones step: Increased melee range for stones
 * Can activate eclipse mode one more time after sidequest completion to stay in eclipse mode for the rest of the match
 * Fixed a bug where players could clip through the wall behind Pack-a-Punch during the sidequest
+* While a weapon is in Pack-a-Punch, players will not be pushed off the stairs

 ### Moon
 * No Man's Land now spawns 24 zombies instead of 20 zombies